resourcepool/training-spring-boot/projects/1-OnlineCV.md

 # Bonus
 All is done on first day?
 Here are a few features we as a customer would have loved to have available.
+  * Allow to import or export cv-data from / to an external .json file
  * Import data from LinkedIn
  * Implement theme abilities : make someone able to upload a custom theme for his/her CV
  * Implement security (through Oauth: Twitter or Github or LinkedIn)